 The Directors are responsible for the maintenance and integrity of the corporate and financial information included on the company's website.
-Legislation in the Jersey governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.
+Legislation in Jersey governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

-The Directors who hold office at the date of approval of this Director's Report confirm that, so far as they are aware, there is no relevant audit information of which the Company's Auditor is unaware, and that each Director has taken all the steps he or she ought to have taken as a Director to make himself or herself aware of any relevant audit information and to establish that the Company's Auditor is aware of that information.
+The Directors confirm that, so far as they are aware, there is no relevant audit information of which the Company's Auditor is unaware, and that each Director has taken all the steps he or she ought to have taken as a Director to make himself or herself aware of any relevant audit information and to establish that the Company's Auditor is aware of that information.